-Our blog takes you inside the Film Society of Lincoln Center with photos, videos, and podcasts from our screenings, talks, and events, plus announcements of upcoming programs and coverage of our artist and education initiatives.
+Our Media Center takes you inside Film at Lincoln Center with photos, videos, and podcasts from our screenings, talks, and events, plus announcements of upcoming programs and coverage of our artist and education initiatives.

 By Jordan Raup on January 4, 2019

 The retrospective will showcase Lanthimos’s feature filmography, including Dogtooth on 35mm and a rare screening of Kinetta.
 Lanthimos will be in person for a special conversation on January 11, featuring screenings of Barry Lyndon and The Favourite.

 By Film at Lincoln Center on December 29, 2018

 Every year, we invite our staff to pick their top 10 films of the year, as well to answer a few questions about their most memorable cinematic experiences of 2018.
 Happy New Year from everyone here at the Film Society of Lincoln Center!